ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 **Application Prerequisites:**
    Before running the 'Registration client' application, following prerequisites to be completed.

-   - User should have online connectivity to the application JFrog repository.
+   - User's machine should have online connectivity access to the JFrog artifactory repository, where the application binaries are available.
-     {13.71.87.138:8040/artifactory/libs-release/io/mosip/registration/registration-client/}
+   - User, machine, center mapping and all other required table and data setup should exists in MOSIP server database along with the profile configuration in LDAP server.
-   - User setup in MOSIP Admin Portal and IAM system.
+   - If TPM enabled, logged in user to windows machine should have permission to get the public key from TPM device.
-   - Machine [machine name or mac id] and center configuration.
+   - The initial DB embedded with the setup process, should contains all the required tables along with the data for few tables.
-   - Machine with center mapping configuration.
+   - Through sync process the data would be updated into the local database from server.

 **Anti Virus - ClamAV Setup and Configuration in local machine:**
 ***